-The Drivers License Documents line item funds all material costs associated with the production of driver's licenses, instructional permits, and identification cards including related security features such as facial recognition, through the MorphoTrust (through November 2015) and Marquis contracts.
+The Drivers License Documents line item funds all material costs associated with the production of driver's licenses, instructional permits, and identification cards including related security features such as facial recognition, through the Gemalto contract.
 Additionally, the line item funds fees paid to the American Association of Motor Vehicle Administrators (AAMVA) for verification of Social Security information submitted by document applicants (SSOLV program), and to the Immigrations and Customs Enforcement (ICE) Division of the Department of Homeland Security for the verification of document applicants' legal immigration/visa status, through Systematic Alienation Verification for Entitlements (SAVE).